 If you’re curious and would like to know more about the admission and application processes, I encourage you to visit the Graduate Studies website.

-Should you have further questions about our program, Lakehead University or life in Thunder Bay, please contact me.
-I wish you every success with whatever direction you decide to take in your academic career and hope that the School of Kinesiology at Lakehead fits into your plans.
+Should you have further questions about either of our programs, Lakehead University, or life in Thunder Bay, please don’t hesitate to contact me.
+I wish you every success with whatever direction you decide to take in your academic career, and hope that the School of Kinesiology at Lakehead University is in your plans.